 The trackpad is excellent on this laptop as well.
 It’s very large, glass and smooth to the touch, despite the pattern on it that blends well with the palm rest.
 Tracking and touch gestures worked flawlessly during my use and I had no trouble with palm rejection.
 This is pretty much as good as trackpads get on Windows machines.
 Not much else to say.

-The screen on this laptop is arguably the nicest screen I have ever seen on a laptop.
+The mini LED screen on this laptop is arguably the nicest screen I have ever seen on a laptop.
 Andrei actually already had this screen on his Zephyrus Duo, but this is the first time I got to see it.
 All I can say is, wow!

-The panel in this model is made by AU Optronics and is 16” with a 16:10 aspect ratio and resolution of 2560×1600 px.
+The panel in this model is made by AU Optronics and is 16” with a 16:10 aspect ratio and a resolution of 2560×1600 px.
 What makes is so special is that it is an mLED IPS panel, which means it has the ability to have multizone backlight control in order to increase the contrast.
 You can opt for either the multi-zone or the single-zone mode in the Armory Crate control app.

 And the result is ridiculously good.
-This is as close as it gets to having OLED level blacks without having the drawbacks of OLED burn in and crushed blacks on low light videos.
+This is as close as it gets to having OLED level blacks without having the drawbacks of OLED burn-in and crushed blacks on low-light videos.
 The contrast ratio is nearly 10x higher than your typical IPS panel.

 I did get a chance to use my Xrite tool to measure the screen specifications.
 Here’s what I got: